 Note: After confirming two Coronavirus cases (Chinese tourists) in Italy, the country officially stopped all flights connecting directly with China.

-|20 October 2019||Structural and Technical Issues|
+20 October 2019Structural and Technical Issues

 The new ship's delivery was delayed by 2 months, which resulted in cancelled cruises (all itineraries from November 30 through December 20, 2019).
-Next table shows the cancelled inaugural cruise (15-day relocation itinerary from Hamburg to Savona).
+Next table shows the canceled inaugural cruise (15-day relocation itinerary from Hamburg to Savona).

 Next table shows the 7-day maiden voyage (Savona roundtrip) rescheduled for December 21.